-In 2016, I began to explore a new avenue, creating digitally transformed images of some of my past oil/canvas landscapes, taking into account some aspects of chaos theory and using digital algorithms of different properties to gradually ‘re-paint’ the image.
-The care and time required to do the digital transformation is often equal to that required to paint the physical oil/canvas painting from which it is derived.
+A few years ago, I began to explore a new avenue, creating digitally transformed images of some of my past paintings, taking into account some aspects of chaos theory and using digital algorithms of different properties to re-create the image with ‘digital brushes’.

-The process renders entirely new visual expressions from the original oil painting.
+The process renders entirely new visual expressions.
 In exploring the mystery of a northern spruce bog, the activity of a prairie slough, the diaphanous colours of a prairie dawn, the process yields new ideas and possibilities—colours, shapes, changing relationships among fractals of an image and of an ecosystem as well.

 *After sale, I delete all graphic files of the image, apart from a low resolution file kept only for reference.
 The purchaser is provided with a chip containing the only existing image file.